 Washington, DC happens to be one of my favorite cities in the world.
 I love that there is something new to explore in town every time I visit, like cherry blossoms.
 With many people probably visiting to see the trees in full bloom, I though I’d share an idea I had on a recent trip.

-Since I spent most of my time exploring art galleries, I decided to turn a recent visit into an art-themed getaway.
+Since I spent most of my time exploring art galleries, I decided to turn a recent visit into an art-themed weekend in Washington DC.
 A big advantage to visiting art galleries is that you’re always assured of a new experience as they switch up permanent collections and have special exhibitions.
 It’s like seeing the gallery through fresh eyes.
 Plus, you can never take it all in or do it well without multiple visits.
 Of course, you can choose your own theme…maybe music, dining out, or science and technology.
 Most importantly, just have fun with it…

 In case you need some tips for where to stay and where to dine, I’m happy to share some of my favorites with you, too.